Pal Pal Dil Ke Paas: Plot

 Saher Sethi, a vlogger from Delhi, goes to Manali to review a solo trekking trip organized by Camp Ujhi Dhaar, run by Karan Sehgal.
 She thinks that the costly solo trip is a scam, and she would expose the camp's owner.
-Although they start on a bitter note, things began to improve between them during their journey, leading to Karan falling for her.
+Although they started on a bitter note, things began to improve between them during their journey, leading to Karan falling for her.
 He doesn't confess his feelings but tells her that he is afraid of attachment.
 Saher admits that she wanted to become a singer but couldn't follow her passion as Viren, her boyfriend, made fun of her at an open mic.
 He takes Saher to his childhood spot, where he sees a snow leopard, and remembers his mother, who died in an avalanche when she tried to capture a snow leopard on her camera.
 The trip finally comes to an end, Karan drops Saher at the airport, and both bid farewell to each other.

 On reaching Delhi, Saher realizes that she has fallen in love with Karan and breaks up with Viren.
 She informs Karan that she is performing again at an open mic and indirectly asks him to come to Delhi.
 Karan unexpectedly shows up at the Open Mic, and they both confess their love for each other and share a kiss.
 The next day, at Saher's house party, Karan is introduced to Saher's family members and meets Viren, who invites Karan to his party the next day.
 Seeing Saher and Karan close and happy with each other, Viren feels devastated and becomes angry and pledges that he will do anything to be with Saher, whether right or wrong.
 The next Day, Saher's father talks to Karan in anger, and when Saher asks him, he replies that Viren told him everything.
-Saher speaks to Viren over the phone for lying to his parents, but he blackmails her about leaking her photos, which he took secretly on the Goa trip.
+Saher speaks to Viren over the phone about lying to his parents, but he blackmails her about leaking her photos, which he took secretly on the Goa trip.
 Karan goes to Viren, and when Viren abuses Saher and Karan's mother, he thrashes him.
 Feeling insulted, Saher posts a video online of being eve-teased by Viren, who gets to know about this, goes to Saher's house and gets involved in a fight with her.
 The fight leads to Saher falling off the first floor.
 With Saher now in an unconscious condition, Viren's parents use political power to turn the case against Saher and beat up Karan.

 Seeing Saher's condition deteriorate and her family suffering all the disrespect, Karan goes to Viren's house, beats him up, drags him to the hospital, and tells him to apologize to Saher.
 When he refuses, Karan chokes him, almost killing him, but Viren's mother asks him to leave him, and she apologizes to everyone.

 Saher soon recovers from the accident, and in the end credits, Karan and Saher are shown as a happily married couple.